riahamhari/riahamhari/README.md

 # 💫 About Me:
-A self-taught Frontend Developer based in the UK, mostly working with Javascript. <br>I am very keen on learning all about web development and new technologies.
+Frontend Developer based in the UK, mostly working with Javascript. <br>I am very keen on learning all about web development and new technologies.
 I thoroughly enjoy helping others, collaborating, and using my developer skills to solve real-world problems. <br>

 ## 🌐 Socials: